 2. Think and write like a search engine

 While it varies greatly by website, search engines drive roughly 64 percent of web traffic on average.
 In short, it’s absolutely critical that you employ search engine optimization to make sure Google, Yahoo, Bing and others can actually find your content.
 Doing this is sort of an art.
 Think about the question: “If I were researching this post’s subject matter, what would I type into Google?”
 Include the terms you come up with in headlines and subheaders.
 These keywords should be specific as well as broadly interesting.
 For example, say you’re writing a post about snack foods.
 “Great snack foods” might be too generic—your post wouldn’t rise to the top in a Google search.
 But “healthy snack foods for toddlers” is specific enough to appear in top search results while also appealing to a large audience.
-Check out our post on keywords for more advice on this topic.

 Post length also plays a role in SEO.
 While long posts aren’t necessarily better than short posts, Google tends to look at length as a marker of quality.
 After crunching the numbers, SEO guru Neil Patel concludes that blog posts of 1,500 words or more get “better ranking, higher indexing, and more sharing.”
 Just don’t forget rule #1 about good writing—if you’re padding just to pad, the reader will see through it.